tractoai/tractorun/README.md

 `tractorun` is a powerful tool for distributed ML operations on the [Tracto.ai](https://tracto.ai/) platform.

+Also, `tractorun` can be used to run arbitrary [gang operations](https://en.wikipedia.org/wiki/Gang_scheduling) on the Tracto.ai platform.

 TODO:
 1. minimal changes
 2. binds, stderr-reader